 This type has multiple identifiable causes.
 Medications causing retrograde ejaculation can also cause anejaculation in some men.
 The other reasons behind acquired anejaculation are medical conditions like diabetes, spinal cord injury and multiple sclerosis.
 In such a situation, for retrieving the fertility- penile vibratory stimulation, rectal probe ejaculation or surgical sperm retrieval technique is utilized.
 Below are the causes of Anejaculation:

-- Another anejaculation that can occur later in life is a Pediatric Congenital defect of the pelvis.
-Anejaculation can also occur due to both anatomical nature of anomaly (imperforate anus, cloacalexstrophy) or associated with surgical procedures (bladder neck reconstruction, exstrophy/ epispadias repair) for correcting the defect.
+- Anejaculation can also occur due to both the anatomical natures of the anomaly (imperforate anus, cloacal exstrophy) or associated with surgical procedures (bladder neck reconstruction, exstrophy/ epispadias repair) for correcting the defect.

 Treatment of Anejaculation